redis/jedis/.github/CONTRIBUTING.md

 # How to use Jedis Github Issue

-* Github issues SHOULD ONLY BE USED to report bugs and for DETAILED feature requests.
-Everything else belongs to the [Jedis Google Group](https://groups.google.com/g/jedis_redis) or [Jedis GitHub Discussions](https://github.com/redis/jedis/discussions).
+* Github issues SHOULD BE USED to report bugs and for DETAILED feature requests.
+Everything else belongs in the [Jedis Google Group](https://groups.google.com/g/jedis_redis) or [Jedis GitHub Discussions](https://github.com/redis/jedis/discussions).

-Please post General questions to Google Group or Github discussions.
-It can be closed without answer when posted to Github issues.
+Please post general questions to Google Group or Github discussions.
+These can be closed without response when posted to Github issues.

 # How to contribute by Pull Request